-3. Use Digital PR To Earn Authority Backlinks
+3. Use Digital PR to Earn Authority Backlinks

 One of the biggest challenges that SEOs face is how to earn authority backlinks at scale.

-Backlinks remain one of Google's top three ranking factors, and while there are many different link building strategies that can help you to successfully earn relevant links, the fact remains that many tactics are difficult to scale effectively.
+Backlinks remain one of Google’s top ranking factors, and while there are many different link building strategies that can help you to successfully earn relevant links, the fact remains that many tactics are difficult to scale effectively.

 The best way to get other sites to create high-quality, relevant links to yours is to create unique, relevant content that can naturally gain popularity in the Internet community.
 Creating good content pays off: Links are usually editorial votes given by choice, and the more useful content you have, the greater the chances someone else will find that content valuable to their readers and link to it.